Oct. 10 is

 It’s important to know that the emotional and mental health burdens of diabetes are finally getting the recognition they deserve from the big national advocacy organizations.
 In April of 2018, the American Diabetes Association (ADA) partnered with the American Psychology Association to both train mental health providers, and to launch an online provider directory to let patients easily search for healthcare professionals experienced with the psychosocial side of diabetes care.

-JDRF too, has been building a network of mental health researchers and professionals, and has recently launched a whole portal to help people with type 1 diabetes find the one-on-one support they need.
+JDRF too, has been building a network of mental health researchers and professionals, and now has a whole portal to help people with type 1 diabetes (T1D) find the one-on-one support they need.

-For Mental Health Month, they’ll soon be adding a new set of resources on coping with diabetes distress and building resilience — including a video series discussing sensitive mental health topics in open and frank ways.
+They also offer a set of resources on coping with diabetes distress and building resilience — including a video series discussing sensitive mental health topics in open and frank ways.

-“It’s okay,” says JDRF’s National Mission Director Dr. Nicole Johnson, a former Miss America who lives with T1D herself and is heading up these mental health efforts.
+“It’s okay,” said Dr. Nicole Johnson, a former Miss America who lives with T1D herself and was heading up JDRF’s mental health efforts at the time of launch.
+She is now vice president at the ADA.
 “We all experience distress, and we all brush with burnout at some point in time.
 There are ways to build our strength.
 As we talk about the things that help us move forward, and maybe find the positive in a negative situation, or to find hope, to find purposefulness, that’s how we pull ourselves out of burnout and stressful situations.”

 There’s a big difference between being stressed, burnt out, and clinically depressed, says Dr. Bill Polonsky, founder of the Behavioral Diabetes Institute and a well-known expert in this area.